holoviz/panel/doc/how_to/custom_components/esm/custom_panes.md

-# Create Panes with ReactiveHTML
+# Create Panes using ESM Components

 In this guide we will show you how to efficiently implement custom panes using `JSComponent`, `ReactComponent` and `AnyWidgetComponent` to get input from the user.